-AEMO may include the impact of a number of single credible contingency events or reclassifications on key transmission lines that materially contribute to inter-regional transfer capability.
-AEMO assesses the materiality of outages observed on each line to determine which lines should be considered considering the following criteria:
+AEMO may include the impact of a number of single credible contingency events or reclassifications on key unplanned-transmission line outages or deratings which affect-lines that materially contribute to interregional transfer capability.
+AEMO assesses the probabilitymateriality of these-outages using historical data observed on each line to determine which outages will lines should be included and considered considering the severityfollowing criteria:

-- 1. The line/flow path should be an interconnector; or connect an interconnector to stronger meshed elements of each regional grid. - 2.
-The line/flow path should have sufficient outage history to justify the additional modelling complexity. - 3.
-When a single credible contingency occurs on the line, it has an effect on inter-regional transfer limits
+- 1. The line/flow path should be an interconnector; or connect an interconnector to stronger meshed elements of the each regional grid. - 2.
+The line/flow path should have sufficient outage assumed history to justify the additional modelling complexity. - 3.
+When a single credible contingency occurs on the line, it has an effect on inter-regional transfer limits.